 Simon McVeigh has supervised a wide range of research topics from the eighteenth to the twentieth centuries, primarily relating to British musical life and to violin music.
 He would be happy to hear from doctoral students interested in discussing possible topics for supervision.

-Current students’ research areas include late eighteenth-century English song and the instrument trade, the violin concerto around 1800, the English flute school from Nicholson to Morris, and Australian musicians in Europe around 1900.
+Current students’ research areas include late eighteenth-century English song, the violin concerto around 1800, the nineteenth-century piano and the Great Exhibition, and the English flute school from Nicholson to Morris.

 Calendar of London Concerts 1750-1800